 Many thanks to Chris for scanning the cuttings for us.

-Thousands of people must have attended the 1967 Radio London Trophy Meeting (and the previous one, which was held on June 19th, 1966).
-So if anyone has photos, souvenirs or simply memories of this event (or of any of the other Radio London motor racing or stock-car racing events), please get in touch.The Pirate Radio Hall of Fame has a major feature with photos of Big L racing cars as they look in the 21st Century, (yes, unlike the ship, the cars still exist!) but there must be someone out there who has a colour photograph of them as they were when they were memorably painted in the Team Radio London colours purple and white.
+We have a full feature on the two major Radio London motor racing events in 1966 and 1967, which includes many photos and legible versions of the press clippings above.
+Thousands of people must have attended both of them, so if anyone has photos, souvenirs or simply memories of any of the Radio London racing or stock-car racing events, please get in touch.The Pirate Radio Hall of Fame has a major feature with photos of Big L racing cars as they look in the 21st Century, (yes, unlike the ship, the cars still exist!) but there must be someone out there who has a colour photograph of them as they were when they were memorably painted in the Team Radio London colours purple and white.